jbaxenom/laget-framework/README.md

 So as good Agile testers we are, give it a try, see if you like it, ask questions and feel free to experiment, change and improve it!

-# LAGET Layers Explained

-## Behavior Layer (Cucumber)

-Behavior-Driven Development aims to provide a common language to represent business features through different scenarios that contain several steps.
-Scenarios implement user stories from their own perspective, which is at the same time the functional acceptance criteria for that application.
-[Cucumber](https://cucumber.io/) is an implementation of BDD that uses [gherkin notation](https://github.com/cucumber/cucumber/wiki/Gherkin) (Given, When, Then, And) as the common language framework.

-In cucumber, statements implement parameter mapping, for instance:

-    “^(.*) sends the \"(.*)\" REST call to (.*)$”

-becomes

-    public void sendRESTCall(String sender, String call, String receiver) { }

-Which provides a simple way to script the tests to make them more dynamic, as steps are reusable between different scenarios and even feature files.

-## Domain Layer

-Tests ALWAYS follow the same pattern.
-If you think about it, we always do the same:

-    We have a System Under Test in a particular state Someone does something on that SUT
-    We compare the result with the expectation

-LAGET implements this idea by adapting Meza's brilliant [AAO](https://github.com/meza/AAO) library to encapsulate REST calls, web page and mobile interactions into action objects which are executed by actor objects that pre-define whatever data the user would need to interact with the app(s).
-This allows for Framework users with little technical experience to create tests easily, as they can just use whatever actions are available for the actors that are implemented.

-### AAO + Cucumber

-AAO combines perfectly with Cucumber to provide a systematic, trivial approach to implement test steps:

- - In the `Given` steps we use test data to define the `Actor`
- - During the `When` steps, the `Actor` performs a set of `Actions`
- - Finally in the `Then` steps we assert the `Outcomes` of these actions against their expected behaviour

-## Interactions Layer

-None of the above would be useful if we could not interact with our SUTs (System Under Test), and LAGET provides tons of tester candy in this area!
-LAGET was designed to test websites in both desktop and mobile devices, mobile apps and REST-full webservices, and it makes your work a lot easier by:
+# Features and Capabilities

+LAGET was designed to provide tools to test:
+- Websites in both desktop and mobile browsers,
+- Native and Hybrid mobile apps, and
+- RESTful webservices

+And as most frameworks, it aims to make your testing work a lot easier by giving you a head start in many areas we testers always have to cover:

-- Supporting parametrized test runs through configuration file (environment.properties) and/or environmental variables (for easy integration with CI tools)
+- It supports **parameterized test runs** through both a configuration file (environment.properties) and/or using environmental variables, which allow for easy integration with CI tools.
-- Supporting both local test runs (browser or grid in both desktop and mobile) and remote test runs, including out-of-the-box integration with SauceLabs
+- It supports both **local and remote test runs** via Selenium Grid.
+When creating GUI tests the framework will automatically generate the right instance of WebDriver/AppiumDriver depending on the parameters set for the test run.
+- As an extension to the previous point, LAGET has out-of-the-box **integration with SauceLabs**, including sending the proper test name and its result.
+You just need to specify your username and key in the configuration file.
-- Supporting Chrome, Firefox, IE, Safari and PhantomJS browsers and providing standard configuration for both iOS and Android apps.
-It also includes parameters to setup the browser servers, which are also included in the repository
+- It **supports Chrome, Firefox, IE, Safari and PhantomJS** desktop browsers and provides standard configuration for both **iOS and Android apps** with Appium.
+It also includes parameters to setup the browser servers (whose last versions are included in the repository)
-- Implementing seamless setup of different test environments for both web and integration tests.
-The framework will point to the right environment URL's just by setting them in the environment.properties file
+- It understands the concept of **"test environments"**: by setting the different environment's URLs in the environment.properties file, LAGET will automatically point to the ones corresponding to the ENVIRONMENT parameter.
+  This means you can run your tests in different environments just by changing one parameter/environmental variable.
-- Providing the most common Page Object helpers for both WebDriver and Appium (through Abstract pages)
+- It implements the most common **Page Object helpers** for both WebDriver and Appium, which can be used via extending the Abstract pages provided
-- Providing out-of-the-box solution to run parallel tests and aggregate the reports into one nice-looking HTML
+- It provides an out-of-the-box solution to **run cucumber-jvm parallel tests** and aggregate the reports into one nice-looking HTML
-- Providing some nice test data tools, specially for writing and reading REST payloads

-### Selenium WebDriver

-Selenium WebDriver is an Open Source API that communicates directly with browsers through drivers.
-IT uses OO notation to define typical elements and interactions in any website: WebElement, Wait, FirefoxDriver (ChromeDriver, etc.).
-Selenium can run concurrently and remote through Selenium Grid, it is constantly improved and has a very active community.

-LAGET provides abstract structures that contain the most common helpers you always have to implement from scratch when using Selenium.
-It also provides examples in how to apply best practices.

-### Appium

-Appium makes interactions with Android and IOS native, hybrid or web apps completely transparent by using their own AndroidDriver and IOSDriver implementations.
-As it is based in WebDriver it can be seamlessly integrated in web GUI frameworks.

-LAGET provides dedicated Actors and Actions ready to interact with mobile devices, which adds a further abstraction level to make it even easier.

-### Page Objects

-Page Objects are a OO representation of a web page that uses the WebDriver API to abstract the structure of the website from the user interactions.
-The attributes of these classes are WebDriver’s WebElement objects, which require a unique web element locator and provide all the possible interactions with the element.
-The methods are interactions, presence verifications and actions.

-Some other good properties of Page Object pattern are:

-- Method chaining allows to implement actions or flows in a more readable way
-- Interactions and actions always return another page object.
-- Lazy Initialization: web elements are not looked up until they are used in the test!

-### API Layer (REST tools)

-Explanation coming soon!
+- It provides **test data tools** in the form of entities, actors and actions that can process and parse **JSON data** and **SQL queries**
+- It **will (hopefully soon) integrate with JIRA and Zephyr plugin for JIRA** so that your test runs can be fully managed directly from these famous project and test management tools.

+# LAGET Layers

+Please go to the [LAGET Layers Explained](https://github.com/jbaxenom/laget-framework/wiki/LAGET-Layers-Explained) page in the wiki for an extensive explanation about how LAGET can help you learn test automation whilst providing great tools for it.

 # Package Structure